PyPSA/pypsa-eur/doc/spatial_resolution.rst

 .. image:: ../graphics/elec_s_37.png

 The total number of nodes for Europe is set in the config.yaml file under `clusters <https://github.com/PyPSA/pypsa-eur-sec/blob/3daff49c9999ba7ca7534df4e587e1d516044fc3/config.default.yaml#L20>`_.
 The number of nodes can vary between 37, the number of independent countries/ synchronous areas, and several hundred.
 With 200-300 nodes, the model needs 100-150 GB RAM to solve with a commercial solver like Gurobi.
-Not all of the sectors are at the full nodal resolution, and some demand for some sectors is distributed to nodes using heuristics (Example?) that need to be corrected.
-Some networks (Example?) are copper-plated to reduce computational times.
+Not all of the sectors are at the full nodal resolution, and some demand for some sectors is distributed to nodes using heuristics that need to be corrected.
+Some networks are copper-plated to reduce computational times.

 Here are some examples of how spatial resolution is set for different sectors in PyPSA-Eur-Sec: